grncdr/streams/Examples.md

 ```

 By leveraging channels API it's really simple to keep track of the bufferred data, which can be used to apply backpressure strategy on the underlaying raw socket.
-If allocated buffer size fills up to the high water mark (defaulting to 16 KiB), signal is sent to the underlying socket that it should stop sending us data.
-And once the consumer drains all the queued data, it will send the start signal back, resuming the flow of data.
+If allocated buffer size fills up to the high water mark (defaulting to 16 KiB), signal is sent to the underlying socket that it should pause sending us data.
+And once the consumer drains all the put data, it will send the resume signal back, resuming the flow of data.

 #### Adapting a Pull-Based Data Source